Oggy512/ESP32-C6_THZ-504/README.md

 ## Troubleshooting

 ### Heat Pump Control Issues
-- Increase log level to DEBUG in your YAML configuration
+- Increase log level to VEARBOSE in your YAML configuration
 - Check CAN bus wiring (CAN H/L connections)
 - Verify CAN bus termination resistors are properly installed
 - Monitor CAN traffic using the built-in logging